marcysutton/a11ycamp-jekyll/event-info.md

 <h2 id="food-info" tabindex="-1">Food options</h2>

 Coffee and tea will be served in the morning along with a light breakfast.
-Lunch, snacks and drinks will also be provided.
+An optional lunch will be provided.
+You can select a free ticket without lunch and bring your own, or explore Seattle's Capitol Hill, or we request a $10+ donation for the catered lunch.

-Let us know during registration if you need a vegetarian or vegan option, or if you have other dietary concerns.
+Let us know during registration if you need a vegetarian, vegan, or gluten-free option.

 <h2 id="childcare" tabindex="-1">Childcare</h2>